szhou125/cmsc320finalproj/README.md

 ## **Part 4) Hypothesis Testing**

 Now that we have visualized our data sets containing reddit post information and reddit comment information, we can conduct some basic hypothesis testing to analyze the relationship between different sets of variables.
 In the following code we demonstrate linear regression with ordinary least squares to give us more detail about the relationships we looked at above.
+We use functions from statsmodels to acheive this.
+More information can be found here: https://www.statsmodels.org/dev/examples/notebooks/generated/ols.html

 ### **Part 4a) OLS: Comment Author Score vs. Comment Score**

 Going back to the question we looked at above:
 *Question: For "representative" comments in the comments dataset, is there any correlation between the score a user got with their comment and their overall score on reddit as a whole?*

+### Comment Author Overall Link Score vs. Comment Score

-We look at the relationship between comment score and comment author overall link score, as well as comment score and comment author overall comment score.
+We can first look at the relationship between comment score and comment author overall link score, then comment score and comment author overall comment score.

 ```python